thesauri/dpad-compose/README.md

 First, we can ensure that the primary item on a screen is always focused first (for instance, a media play button).
 Secondly, we can ensure that some element is focused automatically after navigating to a new screen (by default, no item is focused at all).

-We'll implement this by passing a `isDefault` parameter and requesting focus whenever the item is composed, as long as we are the default item and in keyboard mode.
+We implement this by passing a `isDefault` parameter and requesting focus whenever the item is composed, as long as we are the default item and in keyboard mode.
 To do this we'll attach a focus requester:

 ```kotlin